-With slightly over 80 public and private non-profit postsecondary schools, students in Indiana will have plenty of choices when it come to higher education.
+With slightly over 80 public and private non-profit postsecondary schools, students in Indiana will have plenty of choices when it comes to higher education.
 Choices include public research universities, community colleges and small liberal arts schools.
 To help students narrow down their options, we've organized these schools into four categories based on data from the National Center for Educational Statistics (NCES).

 Lowest Net Price

 The average net price for a college or university is determined by subtracting the amount of government or institutional financial aid the average student receives from the total cost of attendance.
-Based on data from the NCES for the 2011-2012 academic year, the following three schools offer the lowest net prices among traditional colleges and universities in Indiana.
-The highest net price among traditional Indiana schools was a little over $30,000.
+Based on data from the NCES for the 2014-2015 academic year, for full-time undergraduates, the following schools offered the lowest net prices among traditional colleges and universities in Indiana.

 Highest Graduation Rate